isaiahabhulimen/rag-project/README.md

 The LLM receives retrieved document context rather than being asked to answer solely from its general knowledge.

-This keeps the generation stage tied to the information retrieved from the indexed books.
+This keeps the generation stage tied to information retrieved from the indexed books.

 ### Incremental Indexing